dbelliss/LOSER/README.md

 ### Current issues:
 * After a game ends, the pygame window does not close.
 You can close it by hitting `ctl+c` in the terminal window that the game was started in (Note: Do not press more than once)
+* Agents do not seem to be able to access properties like mineral_content

 ## Notes
 * All agents derive from the base LoserAgent class